awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.PHP.05.md

  To delete the `Movies` table:

-1. Copy and paste the following program into a file named `MoviesDeleteTable.php`:
+1. Copy the following program and paste it into a file named `MoviesDeleteTable.php`\.

    ```
    <?php